NicoleWiebe/GettingandCleaningdata/README.md

-#Title: "Course Project for Getting and Cleaning Data"
+#Title: Course Project for Getting and Cleaning Data
-#author: "Nicole Wiebe"
+#author: Nicole Wiebe

 ##This document serves to describe each of the pieces of the project submission and how to use them.